Cold Weather Boating: All You Need To Know! – Better Boat

 Emergency Exit Plan

-Encountering an emergency is almost a given when you've been sailing for as long as I have, and a waterborne emergency is bad enough but adding cold weather into the mix?
+Encountering an emergency is almost a given when you've been sailing for as long as I have.
+A waterborne emergency is bad enough but adding cold weather into the mix?
 It might be a recipe for disaster if you don't maintain your bearing.
 Assess the situation and figure out the best course of action.

 Be Prepared

-Stay safe on your cold weather boating adventure!
-You can certainly still have fun even if Mother Nature attempts to disagree.
+Stay safe on your cold-weather boating adventure!
+Even if Mother Nature attempts to disagree, you can certainly still have fun.